 Myth 1 – I can do my own Financial Planning

 For some people, this might be fine.
 Around 2 in 5 people see this as a barrier to seeking advice.
 Today, we have access to so much information at our fingertips and friends and family will offer well intended views based on their own personal experiences.
 However, it can be difficult to define your goals and objectives and create your own personal plan, tailored to your needs.
 Most aren’t familiar with more complex aspects of finances such as forecasting or cash flow modelling.
 It is worth questioning, when considering your finances, whether the ultimate cost of taking a DIY approach is worthwhile – especially with more complex decisions.
-Having an expert financial planner guide you and stick with you should make things less stressful, safer and give you peace of mind.
+Having a financial planner guide you and stick with you should make things less stressful, safer and give you peace of mind.

 Myth 2 – Financial Advice is only for rich people

 Around a quarter of those thinking about seeking professional advice think that you need at least £100,000 to invest.
-In reality, a financial planner with knowledge, experience and expertise can add real value to those with more modest assets.
+In reality, a financial planner with knowledge and experience can add real value to those with more modest assets.
 Monetary value isn’t always the same as complexity.
 Everyone across the wealth range can benefit from tailored advice.
 Sometimes, the issue isn’t money at all – don’t forget that whole of market advisors can compare and contrast life insurance, income protection and business protection policies making sure any terms are suitable for your needs.
 More often than not, when it comes to insurance products, the adviser limits their fees to any commission paid by the insurer which means no costs to the client themselves.

 Myth 3 – Financial Planning is too expensive